Skip to content

 There are also many more ethical brands on the full table, so take a look to explore your options.
 If you want to purchase your garden supplies from an ethical business, these are the brands to choose from!

 We hope that after reading this article, you have some insight into what you can do to be more ethical in your purchasing decisions when it comes to your garden.
-By opting for peat free, ethical brands, you’ll be treating your garden, and the planet, with the care it deserves.
+By opting for peat free, ethical brands, you will be treating your garden, and the planet, with the care it deserves.

 Kabloom, Crocus, Patch Plants, Sarah Raven, Gardening Express, Ashwood Nurseries, Hortology, Wickes, B&Q, Dobies, Gardening Direct, Hayloft, J. Parker’s, Jacksons Nurseries, Primrose, Suttons, Thompson & Morgan, UK Garden Supplies, Van Meuwen, YouGarden, The Range, Homebase